 David Fahrenthold & Luke Broadwater of the New York Times: Donald Trump let a no-bid $6.9 million contract to paint the Reflecting Pool at the Lincoln Memorial “to somebody he said had worked on his swimming pools....
 Mr. Trump’s administration invoked an exemption meant for urgent situations ... only [--] to prevent 'serious injury, financial or other, to the government.'
 Administration officials made no public claim that such injury was likely; rather, officials said, Mr. Trump wanted it changed for the country’s birthday party on July 4....
 The renovation plans exemplify how Mr. Trump views much of the nation’s capital as his imperial realm — to decorate, or even destroy, as he sees fit.
 In doing so, he and his administration have run roughshod over a decades-old review process for changes in Washington’s core, as well as rules intended to ensure government money is spent wisely and without favoritism....

 “Government documents ... say the contract has already cost far more than Mr. Trump said it would, and that repairs would be needed again far sooner.
 They also show that Mr. Trump’s plan does not address one of the pool’s main problems: faulty plumbing in its filtration system.
 As a result, experts said it was unclear if Mr. Trump’s pool would remain blue — or if it would soon be obscured by a recurring layer of green algae.”
 (Also linked yesterday.)
+Update: The link has been changed to one that appears to be a gift link.
 Thanks to Akhilleus for the link.
 Do see his commentary below. ~~~

 ~~~ Marie: I was correct earlier yesterday when I suggested that driving the 22,000-pound Beast across the pool was idiotic.
 From the NYT report: “Tim Auerhahn, the chairman of the Aquatic Council, a consulting firm for the pool and hot-tub industry..., said he was also concerned by Mr. Trump’s decision to drive his motorcade across the pool’s surface on Thursday night....
 That might have put huge amounts of weight on the notoriously leaky — and newly repaired — joints between its concrete slabs.”
 These people could not be stupider or more destructive.